Chapter 782, Vancouver WA

 Building Safety

 All of us EAA’ers appreciate a new design on the ramp or an existing airplane built to amazing standards of workmanship.
 A Lindy award airplane isn’t just about exacting standards or attention to detail, it’s also about doing things in a safe manner and we are talking about shop safety.
 Everything that needs to be done on an airplane involves cutting, bending, or molding something and many of these actions are pretty safe if one thinks about it prior to doing them.
-Ask someone who did hurt themselves if he thought he would ever hurt himself and they will always say “no” 'kinda like everyone who didn't think they would fall off a ladder painting their house did.
+Ask someone who did hurt themselves if he thought he would ever hurt himself and they will always say “no”, 'kinda like everyone who didn't think they would fall off a ladder painting their house didn't until they did.
 This article isn't meant to scare anyone off from learning to build an airplane, but if one hasn't used hand tools or hasn't any experience, injuries can occur and the following is meant to highlight potential pitfalls and is meant to lead new builders to ask more experienced folks to stay out of trouble.
-Ask, and everyone will help you.
+There is no reason that anyone hurts themselves and every time all you would have to do is ask and everyone will help you.
+Remember also, safety glasses don't help anyone if they are not worn and it's even sillier if they stay planted on your forehead as you work instead of over one's eyes.
+If you buy one's with reader magnifiers in them, buy an additional one with a higher magnification as they work as magnifiers on tiny work like wiring.
+You can buy really cool ones at any home materials store, auto parts shop, or even on-line.

 Traditional Metal.

 Any rotary driven tool, such as hand drills will cut skin pretty easily, but using cotton, leather, or even latex gloves thinking that it will prevent this is a recipe for disaster.
 Drill bits will grab any loose clothing, wires, cords, gloves, and hair.
 Ever seen long hair wound tight in a drill bit?
 I have seen it rip the hair out by the roots "scalping" the unfortunate victim so it is imperative that hair is under either a hat or a hair net and away from the tool any time you are using a drill press or any hand drill.
-Wedding rings will get caught as well and can "divorce" your finger your finger from the rest of you.
+Wedding rings will get caught as well and can "divorce" your finger from the rest of you not to mention damaging the ring and possibly your marital relationship.
 Oh, and a palm drill is too small to do this?
 No, it can and will!
 Long sleeve shirts and other clothing?
 Yup, them too, so if you have to use a glove always use one of the new driller’s glove (tight, form fitted metallic safety gloves available at safety equipment stores) that keeps your skin from the bit and chuck and stops cuts from chips or wear nothing and simply keep your fingers away which is the safe way most of us do it.
 Don't forget to use simple pliers to remove the wound up spring-like chips from drill bits and never use your fingers.
 The chips are like razor's and stitches will result!

 Using your equipment incorrectly for the job being done is something that some builders like to boast about as a feat of ingenuity and higher intelligence.
 Goody!
 We worked around a problem and figured out a solution, right?
 An example of this is making large diameter holes using a trepanning tool in a hand drill (a sure way to hurt yourself) or using hole saws missing the center locating drill is simply silly.
 They will damage your work piece, and can mess up wrists and fingers pretty quickly resulting in a trip to the local emergent care facility as they are made to be used in machine tools and not your hands.
 That's not a smart solution to anything.
 Additionally, using drill presses as milling machines, a task they are not designed for is a fast way to ruin a light duty drill press and hurt yourself in the process as well.
 Need a metal lathe and are eyeing your wood lathe?
 Don’t try cutting metal on a wood lathe as you simply can’t hold onto a hand bit on a lathe fence and get away with it even on soft metals like aluminum.
 If you need precision pieces made, buy the right tools (used small lathes and mills can be had pretty cheaply) or simply draw them out and have them made at a multitude of internet based machine shops who will take your emailed drawing and overnight the part back to you UPS, or go to the local machine shop and have them made by pros.